 The Aspire E 15 is a fairly unremarkable laptop.
 It boasts a simple matte black exterior with the only standout detail being the textured back.

-Needless to say, this makes the laptop quite inconspicuous, which is how most people like it.
+Needless to say, this makes the laptop quite unnoticeable, which is how most people like it.
 Colored highlights and flashing LED lights can look good if done right, but this particular laptop doesn’t bother with any of that.
 So, if you like your gaming devices and peripherals aggressive and angular, then the E 15 will leave you disappointed.

 The Acer Aspire E 15 won’t impress anyone with its exterior design, that’s for sure.
 But what about the internals?